 The appearance of an ally weakens conformity even when the individual is completely incompetent (e.g., he wears such thick glasses that he can hardly see the objects about which he is supposed to make judgments), as well as when his judgments are even more erroneous than those of the other group members.

-There is also the case of peer conformity, when a person is persuaded to do something they may not want to do (such as illegal drug use) but which they believe is “required” to maintain a good relationship with other people.
-Peer pressure typically occurs as a result of identification with the group or compliance by some individuals to soothe others.
+There is also the case of peer conformity, when a group pressures a person to do something they may not want to do (such as illegal drug use) but which they believe is “required” to maintain a good relationship with other people.
+Peer pressure typically occurs as a result of identification with the group or compliance by some individuals to soothe others, it can also be a from of minority influence.

-Obedience is an example of social influence that comes from an authority figure.
+Obedience is one of the social influences example that comes from an authority figure.
 The Milgram experiment, the Stanford prison experiment, and the Hofling hospital study are three particularly well-known experiments on obedience, all of which conclude that people are surprisingly obedient in the presence of perceived legitimate authorities.
+These are some of the most prominent experiments in abnormal and social psychology.
+We covered famous experiments in social psychology in a separate article.
+Now, let’s have a closer look at Stanly Milgram’s study.

 Stanley Milgram’s experiment sought to discover how the Nazis could get ordinary people to participate in the Holocaust.
 Instead, the study revealed that people obey authority as a norm, not an exception.